The Singleton

 Jeff stared at the whiteboard.

-*"Who reviewed this design doc."*
+"Who reviewed this design doc," he said.

 ---